Docosahexaenoic acid

-Most of the docosahexaenoic acid in fish and multi-cellular organisms with access to cold-water oceanic foods originates from photosynthetic and heterotrophic microalgae, and becomes increasingly concentrated in organisms the further they are up the food chain.
-DHA is also commercially manufactured from microalgae: Crypthecodinium cohnii and another of the genus Schizochytrium.
-DHA manufactured using microalgae is vegetarian.

-In organisms that do not eat algae containing DHA nor animal products containing DHA, DHA is instead produced internally from α-linolenic acid, a shorter omega-3 fatty acid manufactured by plants (and also occurring in animal products as obtained from plants).
+In organisms that do not eat algae containing DHA nor animal products containing DHA, DHA is instead produced internally from α-linolenic acid, a shorter omega−3 fatty acid manufactured by plants (and also occurring in animal products as obtained from plants).
 Limited amounts of eicosapentaenoic and docosapentaenoic acids are possible products of α-linolenic acid metabolism in young women and men.
 DHA in breast milk is important for the developing infant.
 Rates of DHA production in women are 15% higher than in men.

 DHA is a major fatty acid in brain phospholipids and the retina.
-Research into the potential role or benefit of DHA in various pathologies is ongoing, with significant focus on its mechanism in Alzheimer's disease and cardiovascular disease.
+Preliminary research has investigated its potential benefit in Alzheimer's disease, and cardiovascular disease, and other disorders.

 Central nervous system constituent

-DHA is the most abundant omega-3 fatty acid in the brain and retina.
+DHA is the most abundant omega−3 fatty acid in the brain and retina.
 DHA comprises 40% of the polyunsaturated fatty acids (PUFAs) in the brain and 60% of the PUFAs in the retina.
 Fifty percent of a neuronal plasma membrane is composed of DHA.
 DHA modulates the carrier-mediated transport of choline, glycine, and taurine, the function of delayed rectifier potassium channels, and the response of rhodopsin contained in the synaptic vesicles.

 Phosphatidylserine (PS) – which contains high DHA content – has roles in neuronal signaling and neurotransmitter synthesis, and DHA deficiency is associated with cognitive decline.
 DHA levels are reduced in the brain tissue of severely depressed people.

-Metabolic synthesis

-In humans, DHA is either obtained from the diet or may be converted in small amounts from eicosapentaenoic acid (EPA, 20:5, ω-3) via docosapentaenoic acid (DPA, 22:5 ω-3) as an intermediate.
-This synthesis had been thought to occur through an elongation step followed by the action of Δ4-desaturase.
-It is now considered more likely that DHA is biosynthesized via a C24 intermediate followed by beta oxidation in peroxisomes.
-Thus, EPA is twice elongated, yielding 24:5 ω-3, then desaturated to 24:6 ω-3, then shortened to DHA (22:6 ω-3) via beta oxidation.
-This pathway is known as "Sprecher's shunt".
+Biosynthesis

+Aerobic eukaryote pathway

-In organisms such as microalgae, mosses and fungi, biosynthesis of DHA usually occurs as a series of desaturation and elongation reactions, catalyzed by the sequential action of desaturase and elongase enzymes.
-One known pathway in these organisms involves:
+Aerobic eukaryotes, specifically microalgae, mosses, fungi, and some animals, perform biosynthesis of DHA as a series of desaturation and elongation reactions, catalyzed by the sequential action of desaturase and elongase enzymes.
+This pathway, originally identified in Thraustochytrium, applies to these groups: